 This natural feature has become very popular for Thai people as a stopover while travelling between Chiang Mai and Chiang Rai or vice versa.
 The Spring has also become a bit of a tourist attraction and many enjoy getting a wooden basket to boil quail eggs in the water and then eat the eggs as a snack.

 The water contains a high concentration of dissolved minerals.
-Visitors are really captured by the naturally hot spring and in some sections (that are not boiling), love to bath their feet in the natural warmth.
+Visitors are really captured by the natural hot spring and in some sections (that are not boiling), love to bath their feet in the natural warmth.

 The Golden Triangle